 GeneCards Summary for DNM1L Gene

 DNM1L (Dynamin 1 Like) is a Protein Coding gene.
 Diseases associated with DNM1L include Encephalopathy Due To Defective Mitochondrial And Peroxisomal Fission 1 and Optic Atrophy 5.
-Among its related pathways are Apoptotic execution phase and Necroptosis.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Synaptic vesicle cycle.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GTP binding.
 An important paralog of this gene is DNM2.

 UniProtKB/Swiss-Prot Summary for DNM1L Gene